Amuxix/QuillExperiment/spike_impressions.md

 * Seems to be too generic at times. ("Could not find instance of Foldable for Seq")
 * The documentation is strange at times.
 (Selecting and updating found on the TOC, but not deleting?)
   * After googling, turns out that deleting is just a special case of updating in Doobie.

+## Doobie with jOOQ

+* Using jOOQ for query generation only works quite easily.
+* No use of prepared statements due to static parameter insertion.